ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 **EXTERNAL SERVERS**

-- External servers, which define the connection parameters used by VIRTEL to connect outgoing calls to other network entities.
+- External servers, which define the connection parameters used by VIRTEL to connect outgoing calls to other network components.

 .. note::

     (This part is removed from the current documentation.
-Please refere to a previous version of VIRTEL CONNECTIVITY GUIDE for more details on this subject)
+Please refer to a previous version of the VIRTEL CONNECTIVITY GUIDE for more details on this subject)

 |image121|